colames/Bio709_GQProject/Bio709_GQProject/Bio709_project_final.md

 ### Question 2: How many GQ sequences are in UTRs?

 We know from the GQ search data that we already have that there are ~600 GQ sequences in intergenic regions.
-However, we don't konw how many of these are in untrasnlated regions (UTRs).
-We have *in vivo* reporter assays that demonstrate that GQ sequences in these regions can influence gene expression, and we would like to find genes that have GQ sequences in the UTRs so that we can follow up with them experimentally to understand how these sequences might be affecting their associated genes.
+However, we don't konw how many of these are in the untrasnlated regions (UTRs) of transcribed genes.
+We have *in vivo* reporter assays that demonstrate that GQ sequences in these regions can influence gene expression, and we would like to find genes that have GQ sequences in the UTRs so that we can follow up with them experimentally to understand how these sequences might be affecting the expression of their associated genes.

-To do this, I first ran RNA-seq data that we already had available through Rockhopper, which gave me information on where the transcription/translation start/stop sites were for all genes that were expressed under our experimental conditions.
-I then wrote a Python script (included below) that took that csv file as well as the output from our previous GQ search (also a csv file) and converts them to Pandas dataframes.
+To do this, I first ran RNA-seq data from our lab through Rockhopper, which gave me information on predicted transcription/translation start/stop sites were for all genes that were expressed under our experimental conditions.
+I then wrote a Python script (included below) that took the Rockhopper output (a csv file) as well as the output from our previous GQ search (also a csv file) and converts them to Pandas dataframes.
+Once the data was in this format, I was able to define UTRs as ranges from transcription starts to translation starts and translation stops to transcription stops.
+Once I had defined UTRs in this way, I could find all GQs that start in UTRs by using the intersect function to return values that were found in both the list of UTRs and the list of GQ locations.
+I could then search for these values in the full dataset to return information on these GQ sequences.

 ```
 #!/usr/local/bin/python3